swarm64/netdata/README.md

 `--force` option is specified.
 This is also detailed with the running of `--help`.

 If the Swarm64 DA extension is not already loaded into the target PostgreSQL database, the script will do it in order to get the statistics.
-The chart script attempts to connect to the database so please ensure the configuration information in the fpga.conf file is correct for the database in question.
+The chart script attempts to connect to the database.
+You therefore have to ensure the configuration information in the `fpga.conf` file is correct for the database in question.
-Once the scripts are successfully installed please restart Netdata in order to see the FPGA statistics displayed.
+Once the scripts are successfully installed restart Netdata in order to see the FPGA statistics displayed.